jstray/deepform/README.md

 ## A research data set

-There is a great deal left to do!
-For example, we still need to try extracting the other fields such as advertiser and TV station call sign.
-This will probably be harder than totals as it's harder to identify tokens which "look like" the correct answer.

-There is still more data preparation work to do.
-We discovered that about 30% of the PDFs documents still need OCR, which should increase our training data set from 9k to ~17k documents.

-But even in its current form, this is a difficult data set that is very relevant to journalism, and improvements in technique will be immediately useful to campaign finance reporting.
+This is a difficult data set that is very relevant to journalism, and improvements in technique will be immediately useful to campaign finance reporting.

 The general problem is known as "knowledge base construction" in the research community, and the current state of the art is achieved by multimodal systems such as [Fonduer](https://fonduer.readthedocs.io/en/latest/).

-I would love to hear from you!
-Contact me on [twitter](https://twitter.com/jonathanstray) or through my [blog](http://jonathanstray.com).
+We would love to hear from you!
+Contact jstray on [twitter](https://twitter.com/jonathanstray) or through his [blog](http://jonathanstray.com).